ornalabs/marsxfy/README.md

-# ⚡️ Hyperfy Recipes
+# ⚡️ Hyperfy + MarsX Recipes

-A collection of recipes demonstrating how to build different things using the Hyperfy SDK.

-This repo is new.
-We plan to add new recipes regularly and are accepting PRs from the community.
+Thanks Mr.ASH like the OG Pokemon
 ## Getting Started

 Clone the repo